Prospect

 Prospect was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Prospect's population, as per the Australian Bureau of Statistics Census Data from June 2016, showed 30.2% were born overseas, with 30.4% speaking a language other than English at home.
-Christianity was the predominant religion in Prospect, accounting for 45.9%.
-The 'Other' category comprised 2.1%, slightly higher than Greater Adelaide's 1.9%.
+Prospect's population, as of the 2016 Census, was more culturally diverse than most local markets with 30.2% born overseas and 30.4% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 45.9%.
+The 'Other' religious category was slightly overrepresented at 2.1%, compared to Greater Adelaide's 1.9%.

 Frequently Asked Questions - Diversity